grivitsky/simple_budget/supabase/README.md

 This will create:
 - `users` table with all necessary fields
 - Indexes for performance
-- Row Level Security policies
+- `updated_at` auto-update trigger
-- Auto-update triggers for `updated_at`
+- RLS disabled (required for direct client access)

 ## 3. Configure Environment Variables